rei/rei-cedar-docs/docs/components/grid/README.md

                 "type": "string",
                 "default": "N/A",
                 "description": "Defines gutter size.
 Default gutter size is 16px for @xs and @sm (medium) and 32px for @md and @lg (large).
 Possible values: {  ‘none’  |  ‘small’ | 'medium' | 'large' }.
 Also accepts responsive values @breakpoint:  none@md’."
+              },
+              {
+                "name": "tag",
+                "type": "string",
+                "default": "div",
+                "description": "Sets the tag type for the CdrGrid element.
+Accepts any HTML tag name that can function using `display: grid`.
+Useful for constructing list based layouts."
               }
             ],
             "slots": [